Correlations constrained by composite measurements: Introduction

-{Inspired by our results, we moreover formulate a conjecture:} \begin{conj} {\it Under {the assumption of local tomography,} the local observables that are {\bf parity readable} satisfy Tsirelson's bound, i.e., they cannot violate Bell inequalities better than quantum mechanics does.} \end{conj} Our numerical experiments support this conjecture.
-In particular we have verified that in the simplest case of subsystems which are completely described by two observables, the CHSH inequality cannot be violated.
-For larger systems, we have partial numerical results that did not falsify the above conjecture. {Moreover, we have a counterexample demonstrating the necessity of the assumption of local tomography within the conjecture.
-That is, if we have a GPT which does not satisfy local tomography, then it is possible to create a PR box using observables which are parity readable.}
+{Inspired by our results, we moreover formulate a conjecture:} \begin{conj} {\it Under {the assumption of local tomography,} the local observables that are {\bf parity-readable} satisfy Tsirelson's bound, i.e., they cannot violate Bell inequalities better than quantum mechanics does (with arbitrary measurements).} \end{conj} The inspiration came from the fact that various of our numerical explorations do indeed satisfy this property. {Moreover, we have a counterexample demonstrating the necessity of the assumption of local tomography within the conjecture.
+That is, if we have a GPT which does not satisfy local tomography, then it is possible to create a PR box using observables which are parity-readable.}

+Finally, as we comment in the Discussion section, our work opens the door to further conjecturing that Quantum Theory, within the landscape of possible locally-tomographic physical theories, is the theory that features the best balance between allowed states and effects, in the sense that it yields the largest violation of any Bell inequality by parity-readable fiducial measurements.